kolemare/CNN-CPP/README.md

 - <code style="color: teal;">invoke build</code> The build task compiles the project.

-  - --jobs: Specifies the number of jobs to run simultaneously during the build (default is 1), recommended jobs is 4 (i.e. invoke build --jobs 4).
+  - --jobs: Specifies the number of jobs to run simultaneously during the build (default is 1), recommendation is to use 4 jobs (`invoke build --jobs 4`) for faster build of the framework.

   - --clean: Cleans the build directories before compiling.